wso2/msf4j/archetypes/README.md

 ##Properties

-The following table lists down the properties specific to the msf4j-microservice-archetype;
+The following table lists down the properties specific to the msf4j-microservice Maven archetype;

 | Property            | Description                     | Mandatory/Optional |